top of page

 • Achieve financial self-sufficiency and create a strong platform for future expansion

-A Public & Private Section Partnership
+A Public & Private Sector Partnership

 The proposal was developed in collaboration with partners including NetworkMaine, the Maine Department of Transportation, Consolidated Communications, the University of Maine System, Maine OIT, and other leading statewide internet service providers and telecommunication companies.
 These partners are providing a mix of cash and in-kind support to best position MOOSE Net for success and rapid deployment.